 7 wickets at 21.71; 1 catch

 The tall former first-class left-arm spinner came into the New Zealand squad for the 2018 World Cup and made an immediate impact with 2/30 against Pakistan.
 His form dropped off after that, however, and he even morphed into a medium-pacer during the 2019 IPT, failing to win selection for the 2020 World Cup.
-He has returned to spin for the 2020/21 season, with hopes of a national recall.

 20. Craig Gibb (Canterbury)